batooldshilleh/DF_Setup/README.md

 sudo apt-get update
 sudo apt-get upgrade
 ```
+- **Note 1: Why use `sudo`?**
- **Note** : we use `sudo` to execute commands with superuser privileges, allowing us to perform administrative tasks like installing or updating software
+  We use the `sudo` command to execute commands with superuser privileges, allowing us to perform administrative tasks like installing or updating software.
+It temporarily elevates our user privileges to those of the root user, which is necessary for system-level operations.

+- **Note 2: Why enter the password?**
+  Typically, when using `sudo`, we would be prompted to enter our user password as a security measure.
+However, since we're working in the same terminal session, we weren't asked to enter the password again.

+- **Additional Note:**
+  If you'd like to clear the previous commands from the terminal screen, use the `clear` command.